Current production in ring condensates with a weak link: Current production

 Fig.~\ref{fig:st3x3} proves useful to illustrate the main features of hysteresis.
 On the one hand, it shows that only repulsive condensates present downward swallowtail structures, and therefore the associated hysteresis cycles only exist for $g>0$.
 This is because when the critical velocity is reached at the tip of an upward swallowtail, the state with lower energy to which the condensate decays belongs to a lower set of concatenated swallowtails.
 This effectively impedes to excite the condensate back to the upper swallowtail through any adiabatic variation of $\Omega$, and therefore to close the cycle.
 On the other hand, hysteresis cycles on repulsive condensates are not characteristic of a stirring of the ground state, where the condensate undergoes a transition $\Delta J\simeq 1$.
 Stirring of excited states also present hysteresis, each excited state implying a different width $\Delta \Omega$ and height $\Delta J$, features not discussed in previous works.
 Moreover, these cycles can be analyzed in terms of the nonlinearity and link's strength.
-In general, the range of velocities limited by $\Omega_{c}$, and the associated widths of the swallowtails and hysteresis cycles, $\Delta \Omega$, become smaller as larger transitions $\Delta J$ are considered, as $g$ decreases, or as the link's magnitude $\alpha$ becomes stronger.
+In general, the range of velocities limited by $\Omega_{c}$, and the associated adiabatic widths of the swallowtails and hysteresis cycles, $\Delta \Omega$, become smaller as larger transitions $\Delta J$ are considered, as $g$ decreases, or as the link's magnitude $\alpha$ becomes stronger.
+This qualitatively agrees with the experimental results found in Fig. 3 of~\cite{eckel14}, where the bottom and top widths of the cycles, in which the current varies slightly, and the critical velocities decrease as stronger barriers are considered.
+On the other hand, the precise dependence of the current on the velocity in the non-adiabatic transitions, in which the current is observed to increase more abruptly, is beyond the scope of our model.
+In the limit $\alpha\to0$, the heights and widths of the cycles become $\Delta J=n$, $\Delta \Omega=2\,\tilde{\Omega}_n-n$, with integer $n$.